huang-zhu/EmbeddedQD/README.md

 ```

 ## DATA ANALYSIS
-We will know perform data analysis on the pure bilayers and the embedded quantum dots to reproduce the main results of the paper.
-We will first need to calculate the bulk density of each lipid in the pure bilayers.
+You can now perform data analysis on the pure bilayers and the embedded quantum dots to reproduce the main results of the paper.
+You will first need to calculate the bulk density of each lipid in the pure bilayers.
 Navigate into the replica directory and run the python analysis script.
 This will generate pickle files containing the bulk densities which will be used for the following set of data analyses.
 In addition, convergence will be assessed by plotting the area per lipid (APL) as a function of simulation time.
 You need to do this for both Native and Thick pure bilayers.

 ```
 CONTAINER="singularity exec ${SCRATCH}/github_EmbeddedQD_1.0.sif"